Concerns with Peninsula Humane Society

 Executive salaries that are out of proportion with going rates for equivalent positions in the Bay Area:

-PHS Executive Director Ken White's salary is exorbitant compared to his peers.
-While Mr. White's salary which was reported as $356,156 in the most recent publicly available 2016 IRS Form 990 (pg 8) is down from a high of $657K in 2013 - the reduced rate remains well above the standard range for Executive Directors at neighboring, including significantly larger, shelters:
+Former PHS Executive Director Ken White's salary was for decades, exorbitant compared to his peers.
+While Mr. White's salary which was reported as $356,156 in the most recent publicly available 2016 IRS Form 990 (pg 8) did go down from a high of $657K in 2013 - the reduced rate remained well above the standard range for Executive Directors at neighboring, including significantly larger, shelters:

 SFACC: $167,076 - $213,200